 The builds were taking so long that they exceeded the maximum allowed running time.
 If you are having issues with a Markdown site, Paul Scanlon has written a post on improving things.
 I could have applied some of these optimizations or upgraded to the latest Gatsby version.
 Instead, I preferred to take the opportunity to try out one of the newer build tools.
 Incidentally, the new Astro site consistently builds in just under ten minutes.

 The other main features I like about Astro are that:

 - you can write your pages in Svelte — it supports React and Vue too, and you can pick and mix.
 The main advantage there is you can try out another framework in an existing app starting with a single component,

 - like SvelteKit, it is easy to add routes which output something other than HTML.
 For example, you can set up a route to serve a JSON file generated at build time,

 - Astro is quick.
 The generated page is fast and with Vite under the hood, build times are speedy too.
 Anecdotally I am seeing faster build times, even than, SvelteKit, though I haven’t run scientific tests.

 You can see the pickup in Lighthouse scores I got switching to Astro from Gatsby:

 Another reason why I moved to Astro was to write the site in Svelte.
 So it would be nice to see how much of the speed pickup comes from Svelte and how much from partial hydration.

-Perhaps it’s just me, but overall the site feels faster and smoother.
+Perhaps it’s just me, but overall, the site feels faster and smoother.
 This is possibly more important than the numbers, since at the end of the day the numbers are trying to model the ‘feel’ of the site.
-‘Feel’ is just a proxy for user experience and it is that which is most important for Search Engine Optimisation.
+‘Feel’ is just a proxy for user experience, and it is that which impacts Search Engine Optimization most.